darkreapyre/Athena-HOL/Lab2/README.md

 ![createbucketpopup.png](https://s3-us-west-2.amazonaws.com/reinvent2017content-abd313/lab1/createbucketpopup.png)

 2. Now, in this newly created bucket, create two sub-buckets **tmp** and **target** using the same instructions as the above step.
-We will use these buckets as part of Lab3 later on.
+We will use these buckets as part of Lab later on.

 ## Discover the Data